Sharing | TSMaster Software Q&A Guide (Issue 3)

 The above description is summarized as follows:

-Condition 1: The frame must be a CAN FD frame (not applicable to classic CAN frames because the bit time is much larger than the Loop Delay) with the BRS bit enabled (the data segment bit rate is higher than the arbitration segment bit rate) and the SSP acts on the data segment of the CANFD frame;
+Condition 1: The frame must be a CAN FD frame (not applicable to classic CAN frames because the bit time is much larger than the Loop Delay) with the BRS bit enabled (higher bit rate in the data segment than in the arbitration segment), and the SSP acts on the data segment of the CAN FD frame;

 * The content of the above dry trivia sharing is derived from the Internet.